AMICI-dev/AMICI/documentation/INSTALL.md

 - Source  [zip](https://github.com/ICB-DCM/AMICI/zipball/master)
 - GIT repository on  [github](https://github.com/ICB-DCM/AMICI)

-Once you've obtained your copy check out the @ref install

 ### Obtaining AMICI via the GIT versioning system
 In order to always stay up-to-date with the latest AMICI versions, simply pull it from our GIT repository and recompile it when a new release is available.
 For more information about GIT checkout their [website](http://git-scm.com/)